 (1983) W. H. Freeman & Company

-Although it is possible to study aspects of Cognitive Science within a single program or department, students can also design a graduate program in Cognitive Science in the context of the Cognitive Science Research Current of Concordia's Special Individualized Programs (SIP).
+Although it is possible to study aspects of Cognitive Science within a single program or department, students can also design a graduate program in Cognitive Science in the context of the Cognitive Science Research Current of Concordia's Individualized Programs (INDI).
 An individualized program of study provides the possibility for research and graduate studies at both the master's (MA or MSc) and doctoral (PhD) levels in areas not covered by existing graduate programs, or in areas that combine traditional disciplines.
-Multidisciplinary fields like Cognitive Science are particularly well-suited for SIP, which facilitates the formation of supervisory committees that span several departments, or even several faculties, at Concordia.
+Multidisciplinary fields like Cognitive Science are particularly well-suited for INDI, which facilitates the formation of supervisory committees that span several departments, or even several faculties, at Concordia.
 A student with interest in language might work with linguists, psychologists and computer scientists, for example.

 - October 3 - 4, 2008 at Concordia